-Non-Executive Chairman

-69 years of age, Malaysian, Male Hi, Ahmad Bin Darus was appointed to the Board on 16 September 2004.
-He was subsequently appointed as Chairman and re-designated as Independent Non-Executive Chairman on 26 June 2018.
-He is the Chairman of the Remuneration Committee and member of the Audit Committee, Nomination Committee and Risk Assessment/Management Committee.
+Independent Non-Executive Chairman Dato' Sivananthan A/L Shanmugam was appointed to the Board on 21 August 2023.
+He is the Chairman of the Remuneration Committee and a member of the Audit Committee, Nomination Committee and Risk Assessment/Management Committee.